ddev/ddev/docs/content/users/install/ddev-installation.md

     DDEV does work fine on the Windows side, although it’s quite a bit slower than WSL2 by default.
 Good results have been reported by users who enabled Mutagen.

     * If you use [Chocolatey](https://chocolatey.org/) (recommended), you can run `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
     * A Windows installer is provided in each [DDEV release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
-Open a new git-bash or PowerShell or cmd window and start using DDEV.
+Open a new Git Bash or PowerShell or cmd window and start using DDEV.
-    * Most people interact with DDEV on Windows using git-bash, part of the [Windows Git suite](https://git-scm.com/download/win).
+    * Most people interact with DDEV on Windows using Git Bash, part of the [Windows Git suite](https://git-scm.com/download/win).
 Although DDEV does work with cmd and PowerShell, it's more at home in Bash.
 You can install it with Chocolatey using `choco install -y git`.
     * For performance, many users enable Mutagen, `ddev config global --mutagen-enabled` (global) or `ddev config --mutagen-enabled` just for one project.

     !!!note "Windows Firefox Trusted CA"